Last updated on September 17th, 2023

 Zabljak and Kolasin may start a ski season but it depends on the year and how much snow they get.

 By the end of the month, the sky is overcast and stormy.
-Winter is near, and you feel that.
+Winter is near, and you feel it in the air.

 Montenegro in December

 The skies are heavy, it rains often near the sea, and snows in the mountainous regions.
 Because of this, it can be cold in a rented apartment.
 Usually, buildings in Montenegro do not have any heating (except for the North), so you may want to ask hosts if they are going to provide a heater.

 At the end of the month, it just gets really cold and that cold is often caused by cold gusts of wind.
 Montenegrins wear winter jackets and boots.
 You may want to wear warm tights or underpants because the weather gets that frigid and uncomfortable.

-Also, it snows a lot.
+Also, in the mountains, it snows a lot.
 On average there are up to 20 snowy days in December.
 Sometimes snow can fall for days without stopping and snowfalls can lead to road closures (like Sedlo Pass in Durmitor which closes as early as November, sometimes the last week of October).

 Montenegro Weather in January

 January is one of the most gloomy months along the Montenegro coast.
 The temperature during the day doesn’t drop below +10C degrees but rains and strong winds are frequent.

-The northern part of the country though often sees sunny days which are so pleasant not only for skiing or snowboarding but also for hiking in the snow.
-Of course, the latter should be done only with a professional guide.
+The northern part of the country often sees sunny days which are so pleasant not only for skiing or snowboarding but also for snowshoeing.
+If you plan to snowshoe in Montenegro and venture off easy trails, do it only with a professional guide.